MkAnant/SunScreener/README.md

 <h2 id="overview"> 📋 Overview</h2>

 <p align="justify">
   SunScreener is a web application that calculates the optimal range of sun exposure for both vitamin D synthesis and sunburn prevention.
-By incorporating your location, timezone, and current UV levels, along with your selected skin type, SunScreener provides personalized recommendations and safe sun practices to help you enjoy the sun responsibly.
+By incorporating your location, timezone and current UV levels, along with your selected skin type, SunScreener provides personalized recommendations and safe sun practices to help you enjoy the sun responsibly.
+This app in particular highlights my expertise in building dynamic, responsive and efficient front-end applications using React and its supporting libraries.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)